gmrandazzo/BBG/README.md

-# Ban Bad Guys - BBG
+# MAchine LEarning-Based BAnning

-Ban Bad Guys is an ML framework that analyzes nginx access logs and predicts if the user connected to the web server may have bad intentions.
+MALEBBA is an ML framework that analyzes nginx access logs and predicts if the user connected to the web server may have bad intentions.
-BBG then produces a log file connected with fail2ban to ban bad IP.
+MALEBBA then produces a log file connected with fail2ban to ban bad IP.

 License
 =======